Top 18 Things to Do in Coron Palawan | Kayangan Lake and Islands

 14. Try Wreck Diving in Coron Bay

-Coron is one of the Philippines’ most-visited destinations for wreck diving.
-It has about 12 Japanese warships found in depths as shallow as 3 to 9 meters and as deep as 36 to 42 meters.
+Coron is one of the Philippines’ most visited destinations for wreck diving.
+About 12 Japanese warships can be found in depths as shallow as 3 to 9 meters and as deep as 36 to 42 meters.

 Lusong Gunboat Shipwreck